Plane Calibration

 | Ascending node (solved) | Spherical trigonometry | Geometric determination |

-The ascending node is not a free parameter β it is geometrically determined by the other two independently measured quantities.
-Given the planetβs tilt to the invariable plane and its tilt to the ecliptic, only one (or two, with a sign ambiguity) ascending node position is mathematically possible.
+The ascending node is not a free parameter — it is geometrically determined by the other two independently measured quantities.
+Given the planet’s tilt to the invariable plane and its tilt to the ecliptic, only one (or two, with a sign ambiguity) ascending node position is mathematically possible.
+The sign ambiguity is resolved by choosing the solution closest to the S&S original — a physically motivated choice since the S&S values are already close.

-Each planetβs inclination on the invariable plane is directly coupled to its ICRF perihelion longitude (not its ascending node).
-The formula is:
+Each planet’s inclination on the invariable plane is directly coupled to its ICRF perihelion longitude (not its ascending node):

-The ascending node also precesses on the invariable plane, but at a different rate than the perihelion.
-Its role in the model is to set the direction of each planetβs angular momentum perturbation vector β the quantity that determines the vector balance of the invariable plane.
-The ICRF perihelion longitude drives the inclination phase (the magnitude of the oscillation), while the ascending node sets the direction in which that magnitude acts.
-Both are needed: the inclination phase is what oscillates over time, and the ascending node direction is what makes the vectors cancel.
+The ascending node also precesses on the invariable plane, at a different rate than the perihelion.
+Its role is to set the direction of each planet’s angular momentum perturbation vector — the quantity that determines the vector balance of the invariable plane.
+The ICRF perihelion longitude drives the inclination phase (the magnitude of the oscillation); the ascending node sets the direction in which that magnitude acts.

-The Period column is the inclination oscillation period β equal to the planetβs ICRF perihelion period (T_ICRF), which is what the formula at the top of this section uses.
+The Period column is the inclination oscillation period — equal to the planet’s ICRF perihelion period (T_ICRF).
 Earth is the sole prograde-in-ICRF planet; all other planets are retrograde in ICRF (their ecliptic rates are slower than the general precession H/13).

 |---|---|---|---|---|---|

-The inclination oscillation periods (ICRF frame) are derived from each planetβs ecliptic perihelion period via the subtractive Fibonacci relation (ICRF rate = ecliptic rate β general precession H/13).
-The result is that all ICRF periods are simple fractions of the 335,317-year Earth Fundamental Cycle (H):
+The inclination oscillation periods (ICRF frame) derive from each planet’s ecliptic perihelion period via the subtractive Fibonacci relation (ICRF rate = ecliptic rate − general precession H/13).
+All ICRF periods are simple fractions of the 335,317-year Earth Fundamental Cycle (H):

 | Ratio (ICRF) | Period (yr) | Planet |